Homepage of Laura Smithies

 I also organize our department's annual High School Math Scholarship Contest.
 Awards range from $100 book scholarships to $4,000 in tuition waivers for KSU.
 Please contact me, if you have any questions about these or similar programs.

 Over the years, I've set up volunteer tutoring programs at local schools such as Rauch Intermediate and Brown Elementary.
 Many of these volunteer tutors are members of the KSU organization "Frasority".
-I am the faculty advisor for this service club which was formed by First Year Experience students.
+I am the faculty adviser for this service club which was formed by First Year Experience students.

 Last year, I started a Bunny Outreach program.
 The special education students at Roosevelt High School are growing herbs for my bunnies at a local community garden.
 I bring my bunnies into their class, and to the garden and teach them about bunny care and feeding.
 This year I will give several talks to a local math club for gifted students (at Stanton).
 Please contact me, if you would like me to work with your gifted (or struggling) math students.